 Human resources are important to organizations in myriad areas, ranging from strategic planning to company image.
-HR practitioners in a small business who have well-rounded expertise provide a number of services to employees.
-The areas in which HR maintains control can enhance an employees’ experience throughout the workforce while strengthening business operations.
+HR practitioners in small businesses with well-rounded expertise provide many services to employees.
+The areas in which HR maintains control can enhance an employee’s experience throughout the workforce while strengthening business operations.

 “HR management helps bridge the gap between employees’ performance and the organization’s strategic objectives.”

 HR improves the company’s bottom line with its knowledge of how human capital affects organizational success.
-Leaders with expertise in HR strategic management participate in corporate decision-making that underlies current staffing assessments and projections for future workforce needs basing on business demand.
+Leaders with expertise in HR strategic management participate in corporate decision-making that underlies current staffing assessments and projections for future workforce needs to be based on business demand.

 Wages and Salaries:

 HR compensation specialists develop realistic compensation structures that set company wages competitive with other businesses in the area, in the same industry, or companies competing for employees with similar skills.
 They conduct extensive wage and salary surveys to maintain compensation costs in line with the organization’s current financial status and projected revenue.

 Benefits specialists can reduce the company’s costs associated with turnover, attrition, and hiring replacement workers.
 They are important to the organization because they have the skills and expertise necessary to negotiate group benefits packages for employees within the organization’s budget and consistent with economic conditions.
 They are also familiar with employee benefits that are most likely to attract and retain workers.
 This can reduce the company’s costs associated with turnover, attrition, and hiring replacement workers.